 Luchi and Sundays are literally synonymous in our lives.
 It does not apply to just us but every Bengali that I know of.
-If you have not made luchi for Sunday breakfast, you would have disappointed all your family members.
-So, luchi is a must.
+Luchi is a must for Sunday breakfast.
+Right from Tugga to Tugga’s thammi would be disappointed if not luchi for breakfast.
 Rarely, an alternative is cooked but that has to be something quite exotic to match as a substitute.

 What does one eat luchi with?